home page -literary living area

 life of the actor

-Being a psychoanalyst isn’t authentically a matter of regarding all interaction as occasion to secretly diagnose; so, an analyst with a conversant at a leisure gathering, where the latter finds out the former’s profession and becomes guarded, is just part of the analyst’s day.
-The analyst truly lives, too, and includes graciously living with others’ discomforts with their own images.
+Being a psychoanalyst isn’t authentically a matter of regarding all interaction as occasion to secretly diagnose; so, an analyst in a conversation at a leisure gathering, where the latter finds out the former’s profession and becomes guarded, is just part of the analyst’s day.
+The analyst truly lives, too, which includes enjoying others’ views, in their own terms, without implicit framing or judgment.

 A master teacher isn’t turning every interaction into a teachable moment.

-Thus, the analog of actor (as selfhood) becoming a character extends readily to the entirety of interpersonal life, just as conversely the genuineness of interpersonal life may not extend into one’s manifold selfidentity.
-The public/private difference matters immanently.
+Thus, the analog of an ordinary person as actor (s/p-differentiated Sself) becoming a character to oneself extends readily to the entirety of interpersonal life, just as con-

-So, performing oneself (a notion with which some philosophers dwell—and I will more later) is simply about being in time—one’s manifold times of a life, eras of a life, regions of a life—and elusively being time itself: primarily futural, flourishive, in which one’s past is always, potentially, in revision, there to be recolored, even rewritten, relative to inestimable presents that give (and are given) importance.
+So, performing oneself (a notion with which some philosophers dwell—and I will more later) is simply about authentically being in time genuinely—being one’s manifold times of a life, eras of a life, regions of a life—and elusively being time itself: primarily futural, flourishive, in which one’s past is always, potentially, in revision, there to be recolored, rewritten, relative to inestimable presents that give (and are given) importance.

 living where everyone’s a playwright